limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Password Reset

 Recall the blog post above on `password_resets`?
-Turns out that the well-received Ruby on Rails [tutorial](https://www.railstutorial.org/book) has a [chapter](https://www.railstutorial.org/book/password_reset) on it, and provides a clue on how to proceed.
+Turns out the well-received RoR [tutorial](https://www.railstutorial.org/book) has a [chapter](https://www.railstutorial.org/book/password_reset) on it, and provides a clue on how to proceed.

 ![screenshot-3](/assets/images/posts/trollcave-walkthrough/screenshot-3.png)